Jump to:

 Sahacha Nilkumhang/Shutterstock

+After shampooing your hair, you can skip the conditioner because it softens hair and smooth hair may fail to hold the teased texture.
 If your hair is dry and cannot do without conditioner, apply it only to the ends.
 Doing so will eliminate the dryness and keep the hair teased.

-The hard part of the preparation should be to dry your hair to prevent damage.
+The last part of preparing your hair is brushing out the tangles.
+Pay attention to the type of comb you’re using to avoid unnecessary breakage.
 You can choose between a paddle brush and a wide-toothed comb to detangle.
 Work your way from the ends towards the root so that you don’t pull any hair out.
 Removing tangles makes teasing easier.

 Step 2: Actual Teasing